-For further information on the formats you may use for supporting material you wish to upload as part of your application, see section 2.3 Prepare any supporting material required for the application.
+For further information on the formats you may use for supporting material you wish to upload as part of your application, see section 2.3

 Note: links to streaming platforms may be used to provide samples of work.
-Stand-alone supporting material such as CVs and letters of support. etc. must be uploaded as separate documents with your application.
+Stand-alone supporting material such as CVs and letters of support etc. must be uploaded as separate documents with your application, as detailed above and in section 2.3 Submitting URL links.